 "It's about Italy, isn't it?"
 I say, once we're alone.

 She leans on me, giggling, as I shut the door.
 The first two buttons of her blouse are undone, and I glimpse the frill of a black bra.
 Her eyes are half-closed.

 "Don't listen to Dave," she says, touching my thigh.
 "He's full of shit."

 The last person I can possibly trust is the man's wife, telling me her side of things.
-Besides, she knows that my continued success depends on Russian patronage.
+Besides, she knows my continued success depends on Russian patronage.
 This is how I reason, keeping my hands off.
 Dave is a big bloke.
 If he were to find me in here with Joy's shirt half-open… I hardly know her.
 I hardly know Dave either.
-But I see that he's changed under her domestic influence, his fire gone out.
+But I see he's changed under her domestic influence, his fire gone out.
 It all works in her favour, this open relationship of theirs.
 Dave believes the propaganda he's fed.
 These are strangers in whose company I find myself often drunk.